ravenprotocol/ravdl/README.md

 ## Usage

-This section gives a more detailed walkthrough on how a requester can define their ML/DL architectures in Python by using RavDL and RavOP functionalities.
+This section gives a more detailed walkthrough on how a requester can define their ML/DL architectures in Python by using RavDL and Ravop functionalities.

 >**Note:** The complete scripts of the functionalities demonstrated in this document are available in the [Ravenverse Repository](https://github.com/ravenprotocol/ravenverse) in the *```ANN_example```* and *```CNN_example```* folders.